Hāpai mō ngā tauira kei waho o Aotearoa Support for students outside New Zealand

 Your safety

-It’s important to us that our students are able to study in a supportive and respectful environment.
+It’s important to us that our students are able to study in a supportive and respectful environment, especially if you are studying overseas.

 The Student Interest team is a central point for students to receive advice and support about responding to threatening, inappropriate and concerning behaviour.
 By identifying concerns early, Student Interest works across the University to respond and resolve issues in a supportive and non-adversarial manner.
 They assess risks, identify support needs, and work alongside you and others to ensure a safer community.